tom114/irida-documentation/docs/user/user/project/index.md

 Synchronizing a remote project
 ------------------------------

 IRIDA allows you to synchronize projects between different IRIDA installations.
 A remote project appears similar to a local project, but users are not allowed to add samples or sequencing data to a remote project.
-Instead data associated with a remote project will be updated from a remote IRIDA instance on a regular schedule.
+Instead all data associated with a remote project will be pulled from a remote IRIDA instance on a regular schedule.
 The only data that can be managed for a remote project is the members that are allowed to view the project and associated sample data.

-The following data will be synchronized:
-* Basic project metadata
-* FASTQ sequencing data associated with samples
-* Assemblies associated with samples (including both assemblies created by pipelines within IRIDA, and uploaded assemblies)
-* FAST5 sequencing data associated with samples
-* Sample metadata

-The following data **will not** be synchronized:
-* Analysis pipeline results
-* Users & groups on a project
-* Analysis automation settings
-* Reference files

-Some of the above items that are not currently synchronized are expected to be available in future IRIDA versions.

 #### Connecting to a remote instance of IRIDA